-What To Put In Portable Diaper Caddy?
+What To Put In Diaper Caddy?

 When I had my first baby, as an inexperienced mom, I hated having to trek up and down the stairs to attend to the stinky pants.
 I was also confused about what to put in my portable diaper caddy as I wanted to have one when I took my baby to my parent’s house.
-My sister suggested that I have two organized diaper caddy for downstairs and upstairs beside the changing station and also one for taking the baby out.
+My sister suggested that I have two organized best diaper caddy for downstairs and upstairs beside the changing station and also one for taking the baby out.
 And that changed my life!
 I’ve found that the key to making diaper caddy useful, is to regularly check and update the things I need to store in the caddy to meet the baby’s current requirements.

 Babies normally require a lot of diaper changes in the first few months of life, and a properly organized diaper caddy is a must-have for new moms.
 Like shower caddies holding all bathroom essentials, a diaper caddy should hold just everything a baby needs for a diaper change or when rashes and insect bites start creeping in.